evanlucas/gcr/README.md

 ## Notes

 On launch, if a rsa key does not exist (named `gcr.pub`), then one will automatically be created.  `gcr` will then ask for your GitLab CI Coordinator URL as well as your Registration Token.
 The directory in which projects are built defaults to `/tmp/builds`.
 If you would like to change that, then simply run `gcr --buildDir <dir>` and that will be saved.

+gcr remembers your config by adding a json file to `~/.config/gcr.js`